How do we teach Reading at Beechcroft?

-Every child in the school follows our banded reading scheme which is comprised of a variety of published schemes.
-In EYFS and KS1, children are read with a minimum of fortnightly by their class teacher or teaching assistant – the focus of this session is both decoding and comprehension.
-In KS2, children are given regular opportunities throughout the week to read their banded books.
+In EYFS (Early Years Foundation Stage) and Key Stage 1 individual reading books are closely matched to the phonics being taught.
+From Year 2 up every child in the school follows our banded reading scheme which is comprised of a variety of published schemes.
+In EYFS and KS1, children are read with a minimum of fortnightly by their class teacher, teaching assistant or a member of SLT – the focus of this session is both decoding and comprehension.
+Governor readers and teaching assistants are also used across the school to undertake weekly sessions with struggling readers.
+In KS2 (Key Stage 2), children are given regular opportunities throughout the week to read independently.
 The expectation of home reading is a minimum of ten minutes, five times a week.
-This is recorded in reading records and checked weekly by staff.
+This is recorded in reading records and checked a minimum of weekly by staff.

 Whole school reading initiatives to raise the profile of reading with pupils and parents are termly.
-These comprise of: a visiting book fair in the autumn term, World Book Day focus in the Spring term and the Summer Reading Challenge to end the year.
+In the academic year 2019-2020 these have comprised of: a visiting book fair in the autumn term, World Book Day focus in the Spring term and the Summer Reading Challenge to end the year.
 Lunchtime story club is popular amongst pupils and staff alike; fostering a shared love of stories.

-- Three times a year a PIRA assessment or SAT as well as a question level analysis is carried out to measure progress in this area and inform next steps of teaching and learning.
+- Three times a year a PIRA (progress in reading assessment) or SAT as well as a QLA (question level analysis) is carried out to measure progress in this area and inform next steps of teaching and learning.